riverlane/QHAL/README.md

-# Hardware Abstraction Layer (HAL)
+# QHAL - Quantum Hardware Abstraction Layer

 ## Scope and Purpose

-This document sets out a Hardware Abstraction Layer (HAL) for quantum computers based on four leading qubit technologies: superconducting qubits, trapped-ion qubits, photonic systems and silicon-based qubits.
+This document sets out a Hardware Abstraction Layer (HAL) for quantum computers (QHAL) based on four leading qubit technologies: superconducting qubits, trapped-ion qubits, photonic systems and silicon-based qubits.
 The aim is to define a multi-level HAL that makes software portable